 This classic show of the 90’s follows the story of two FBI agents, Fox Mulder and Dana Scully, investigating supernatural phenomena.
 While the main storyline involves Mulder’s search for proof of the existence of aliens and related government conspiracies, there are many “standalone” episodes where the show covers other topics, such as liver-eating monsters, rogue supercomputers, Satanists, timewarps, and people with supernatural powers.
 For the first few seasons, the main storyline seems to work well, as we are being revealed one piece of the UFO puzzle after another.
 Unfortunately, the show went on for too long (as is often the case with successful series) – in the final two seasons (8 and 9) the storyline became an insult to the intellect, with the most ridiculous and illogical explanations being given for the characters’ actions, life-changing events happening and never being mentioned again in future episodes, etc. The show’s strengths are its likable characters, an aura of mystery, and many cleverly scary moments (warning: you may get nightmares!).

 - BBC Crusades (UK) – 4 episodes

-Terry Jones (of Monty Python fame) takes a fascinating look at one of the most idiotic and cruel episodes in history – the crusades.
+Terry Jones (of Monty Python fame) takes a fascinating look at one of the most cruel episodes in history – the crusades.
+It appears that the crusaders weren’t the smartest bunch, and Jones does a great job of highlighting that.
 I’ve seen a lot of documentaries, but this one takes the prize.

 - Top Gear (UK) – 133 episodes (and counting)